misterr-labs/eqsnode-installer-script/README.md

 `bash install.sh --nodes 3 --copy-blockchain no,auto`

 #### Note: using '--copy-blockchain no' will dramatically increase the installation time when installing multiple nodes

+### Some other highlighted options:
+#### OPTION: `--set-daemon-log-level` which allows you to control the log level of the daemon to log less or more information.
+`bash install.sh --nodes 3 --set-daemon-log-level 0,stacktrace:FATAL`

+#### OPTION: `--version` installs/upgrades to a specific version, by version tag, 'master' branch or git hash code.
+For example:
+`bash install.sh --nodes 3 --version v20.1.1`

+`bash install.sh --nodes 3 --version 122d5f6a6`

+#### Omitting the `--version` option will install the latest officially released version (letest version tag).

 ### Avoid repeated manual password input for service node users
 #### In case you install multiple nodes with the --nodes option, it can be annoying to input password and re-passwords many times.
 To avoid this, use below command to set one password a single time and all newly created service node users will use this one password (stored encrypted).